 Maintaining a small living space and keeping your purchases and belongings in check is one of the best ways to live sustainably (and save money).
 But once you cut back, how do you keep your closet size in check??
-I’m embracing the one in, one out method and it’s fabulous!
+It isn’t always easy, but channeling in on a minimalist wardrobe is FABULOUS for staying in check!

 There are so many ways to start living more sustainably – a message I repeat ad nauseum, I’m sure.
 But it’s so true and so important to remember!!